DylanCheetah/simple-todo/lessons/Lesson 08.md

         return super().form_valid(form)
 ```

 In our `TodoListListView` class we need to set the template name.
 We will also set the `paginate_by` attribute to 10 in order to control the number of todo lists which can be displayed per page.
 The `get_queryset` method should return the objects we need to display.
 The `get_context_data` method should get the context from the base method and add a `TodoListForm` instance to it before returning the context.
 In our `TodoListCreateView` class we need to set the `model` attribute to our todo list model and we also need to set the `form_class` attribute to our todo list form class. `success_url` should be set to the URL to redirect to on success.
 The `form_valid` method associates the new todo list with the current user before calling the base method.
-Both classes should have `LayoutMixin` in their base class list.
 The next thing we need to do is associate both views with the same URL.
 We will do this by creating a third view.
 The third view will subclass `View` and `LoginRequiredMixin`:
 ```python
 from django.contrib.auth.mixins import LoginRequiredMixin from django.shortcuts import render